sveltejs-translations/content-server/README.md

+# Unoffocial Svelte's Sites Content Server

-All translated content for Svelte's sites is storing here.
+All translated content for Svelte's sites is here.
 This is a copy of official Svelte's API server, but it supports multilangual output.

 Root of API server is `https://api.svelte.cf`.
 You can replace `https://api.svelte.dev` by `https://api.svelte.cf/en` in your copy of official site to get content data from this API server instead official one.
 Also you can request any other existing locale like `https://api.svelte.cf/ru`.